Table of Contents

 Source: Berkshire Hathaway Inc Class A, Vanguard 500 Index Investor Fund (VFINX) USD.
 Morningstar Direct © (see endnote)

 Lesson 4: You need an investment approach for your lifetime

 Despite his legendary status, Warren Buffett is not indestructible.
 At 92, Warren Buffett’s tenure at Berkshire Hathaway is nearing its end.
 Will his successor be able to produce returns that outperform the market?
 What impact would Berkshire’s sector-skewed, and US-centric focused concentrated portfolio of businesses have on performance?
 Will it miss out on some of the – as of yet unidentified – potential global winners of the future?
 Simply by buying a well-diversified index fund, you can escape this conundrum.
 Buffett agrees.

 ‘The goal of the nonprofessional should not be to pick winners – neither he nor his ‘helpers’ can do that – but should rather be to own a cross section of businesses that in aggregate are bound to do well.’

 ‘Consistently buy an S&P 500 low-cost index fund.
 I think it’s the thing that makes the most sense practically all of the time.’

 Lesson 5: Humility and using wealth well

 His humility both as a person and as a way of life is a contributing factor to his legendary status.
-He doesn’t need a superyacht, a private jet, numerous properties.
-He still resides at his Nebraska home he purchased in 1958, consumes McDonald’s burger, consumes See’s Candies, and notoriously dinks Coke.
+He doesn’t need a superyacht, a private jet, or numerous properties.
+He still resides at the Nebraska home he purchased in 1958, consumes McDonald’s burgers, consumes See’s Candies, and notoriously drinks Coke.
 When he passes away, he plans to give away all of his fortune, with 85% going to the Bill and Melinda Gates Foundation.
 He stated:

 ‘I don’t have a use for the money.
 It just makes you feel good to do it.’